Third-Party Funding in International Arbitration

 International investment agreements

-TPF provisions can also be found in some recent ‘new-generation’ treaties with investment provisions.
+TPF provisions can also be found in some ‘new-generation’ treaties with investment provisions.
 For instance, TPF is addressed in various ways in:

 - the EU–Canada Comprehensive Economic and Trade Agreement;